 I stood up from where I had been weeding tomatoes and went for yet another unnecessary water break, a small reprieve from the oppressive July heat and the monotony of pulling weeds.
-I looked up from my water to see a young man walking by, almost jogging, with a wheelbarrow full of soil and a big grin on his face.
+I looked up from my water to see a young man walking by.
+He was almost jogging, with a wheelbarrow full of soil and a big grin on his face.
+All this while, I couldn’t help but think of the many reasons why Autism and Agriculture Go Hand in Hand- everything seemed so perfect!

 “It’s hot,” he said to me.